neumino/thinky/examples/basic-todo/README.md

 ```

 ### routes/index.js
-The only things that changed are the name of the method:
+The only things that changed are the names of the methods:

 - `find` is `filter`
 - `sort` is `orderBy`